 Simply said, it follows what we do with each product until they become waste.
 Let's check out an example: let's say we are going to follow the organic materials waste management hierarchy:

-According to the EPA ( Environmental Protection Agency), there are two more actions lower on the hierarchy for organic waste management which is: Energy Recovery and Treatment Disposal.
+According to the EPA ( Environmental Protection Agency), there are two more actions lower on the hierarchy for organic waste management, which is: Energy Recovery and Treatment Disposal.
 But let's not get into them since I am more interested in showing the importance of the Reduce, Reuse, Recycle system.

 The purpose of the waste hierarchy is to extract the maximum practical benefits from products and to generate the minimum amount of waste.
 Proper application of the waste hierarchy can have several benefits.
 It can help prevent emissions of greenhouse gases, reduces pollutants, saves energy, conserves resources, creates jobs, and stimulates the development of green technologies.
 As well as reduce pollution, reduce the toxicity of our waste and save tons of money.

 It sounds simple because it is essentially simple.
-We can apply the three R´s system in our day-to-day life to chip into the fight on climate change.
+We can apply the three R´s system in our day-to-day life to chip into the fight against climate change.
 But first, let's understand to extend the system.

-To reduce our waste, we need to begin with an examination of what are we using, and what it is used for.
-As I always say, we have the power to make a change and it all starts within.
+To reduce our waste, we need to begin with an examination of what we are using and what it is used for.
+As I always say, we have the power to make a change, and it all starts within.
 So let's see a few simple questions you can ask yourself to be more aware of what we use and how to reduce it.

 Multi-use items are a great way to begin reduction.